Orthelious/PDCP_F19/LectureDrafts/BuildingBlocks.md

 3. **PRINCIPAL AND INDEPENDENT CONTRACTOR**
 	A party who is **contracted** to do work for a principal, but whose methods and working conditions **are not** controlled by the principal.

-	*Examples: A freelance designer, a general contractor in construction*

 This relationships can appear to be straightforward when you're talking about only two or three parties conducting a single piece of business—but few projects are limited to just a few parties.